-The Workplace Relations Commission (WRC) is an independent statutory body established on 1 October 2015 following the Workplace Relations Act 2015 (the 2015 Act).
-The WRC took over the functions of the National Employment Rights Authority (NERA), the Labour Relations Commission, the Equality Tribunal and the first instance (complaints and referrals) function of the EAT.
-The WRC is the sole body to which all industrial relation disputes and complaints in accordance with employment legislation will be presented.
+The WRC is an independent statutory body established on 1 October 2015 following the Workplace Relations Act 2015 (the 2015 Act).
+The WRC took over the functions of the National Employment Rights Authority, the Labour Relations Commission, the Equality Tribunal and the first instance (complaints and referrals) function of the EAT.
+The WRC is the sole body to which all industrial relations disputes and complaints in accordance with employment legislation will be presented.
 All claims issued prior to 1 October 2015 before any of the relevant bodies will be dealt with under the old system, until they have fully concluded.
-At the time of writing, there are a small number of cases to be dealt with in this manner.

-Following the 2015 Act, the WRC provides conciliation, advisory, mediation and early resolution services, as well as an adjudication service.
+Pursuant to the 2015 Act, the WRC provides conciliation, advisory, mediation and early resolution services, as well as an adjudication service.
 The latter (formerly the Rights Commissioner service) investigates disputes, grievances and claims made under the relevant employment legislation.
-A complaint may also be referred to mediation if deemed suitable; otherwise, it will go before an adjudicator.
+A complaint may also be referred to mediation if deemed suitable and on consent of the parties; otherwise, it will go before an adjudicator.
 The WRC also has discretion to deal with complaints by written submission only, unless either party objects within 42 days of being informed.

 The WRC also has powers to carry out workplace inspections to ensure compliance with employment legislation.

 iii Labour Court